 - Once an animal has been harvested, tagged, registered or reported, the antlers/horns/skull must complete a mandatory 60 day drying period.
 Before the drying period begins, completely clean the skull plate of antlered and horned animals.
 In the case of bear or cougar skull, the drying period doesn’t begin until the skull is completely cleaned of all flesh and membrane.
 During the mandatory drying period, the antlers/horns/skull must remain at room temperature and normal atmospheric humidity, in an unaltered state.

 - If the score meets or exceeds the entry requirements for that species, the bow hunter with the assistance of the measurer completes and submits the necessary paperwork for submission to the records program.
-All forms can be obtained from the on-line document center.
+All forms can be obtained from the on-line entry forms center.

 Record Program Entry Checklist

-- For entry submission, the original score sheet (either B&Q or B and C), signed and dated by the Official Measurer must be sent to the Club’s office, along with:
+- For entry submission, the original score sheet (either B&Q, B&C, or P and Y), signed and dated by the Official Measurer must be sent to the Club’s office along with:

 - $40 (US funds) non-refundable Entry fee. $50 (US funds) for foreign Submissions.
 All payments MUST be in the form of cash, on-line payment, check, or money order.

-- Original B&Q Score Chart, signed with with official scorers number.
-When submitting an animal scored by another club transcribe all data onto the B&Q score chart and attach a legible copy of the scoring clubs original score sheet.
+- Original B&Q Score Chart, signed with with official scorers number, or When submitting an animal scored by another club transcribe all data onto the B&Q score chart and attach a legible copy of the scoring clubs original score sheet.